-Peck Mun Lee - Shifu Peck Mun Lee is a 65th generation disciple of Tien Shan Pai Grandmaster Huang Chien-Liang.
+Peck Mun Lee - Shi Fu Peck Mun Lee is a 65th generation disciple of Tien Shan Pai Grandmaster Huang Chien-Liang.
 She has been studying the internal arts of Tai Chi, Xing Yi and Ba Qua under Grandmaster Huang since 2009 and is currently a Senior Instructor at the US Kuo Shu Academy in Maryland.
-Over the past decade, Shifu Lee has competed in multiple national and international Chinese martial arts tournaments and won 1st, 2nd and 3rd placings in Tai Chi, Xing Yi, Ba Qua and Pushing Hands events.
+Over the past decade, Shi Fu Lee has competed in multiple national and international Chinese martial arts tournaments and won 1st, 2nd and 3rd placings in Tai Chi, Xing Yi, Ba Qua and Pushing Hands events.
 She was awarded the USKSF Internal Competitor of the Year award 4 times.
-Shifu Lee also competed in 3 TWKSF World Kuo Shu Championship Tournaments and is a ?? time (how many gold medals have you won in total)?
-World Champion in the internal arts.
+Shi Fu Lee also competed in 3 TWKSF World Kuo Shu Championship Tournaments and is a World Champion in the internal arts.
 She is a USKSF National Judge Level A and International Referee 'B'.
-Shifu Lee is currently a 2nd degree Black Sash under the certification standards of The World Kuo Shu Federation (TWKSF) and has assisted in the organization of USKSF Tournaments since 2015 as Transportation Coordinator.
+Shi Fu Lee is currently a 2nd degree Black Sash under the certification standards of The World Kuo Shu Federation (TWKSF) and has assisted in the organization of USKSF Tournaments since 2015 as Transportation Coordinator.